OathPros/COMP3/source/guidelines/ui-icons.rst

 If you require an icon that doesn't already exist, it is possible to create your own.
 For this, it is recommended to use the `Symbolic Preview app <https://flathub.org/apps/details/org.gnome.design.SymbolicPreview>`_.
 This will both generate an SVG template to start with, and allows previewing how your icon will appear in different contexts.

-When drawing symbolic icons, stick to the characteristics of the icon style:
+When drawing symbolic icons, stick to the characteristics of the symbolic icon style:

 * 16×16px nominal size, including a margin to allow for uniqueness of shape and consistency of visual weight.
-* No perspective - uses a simple orthogonal view.
+* No perspective - use a simple orthogonal view.
-* 2px strokes for the main features of the icon, with 1px avoided where possible.
+* 2px strokes for the main features of the icon, with 1px strokes avoided where possible.
 * Defined in monochrome, then programmatically recolored.

 General guidelines for symbolic icon creation: